mani-barathi/SnapChat_Clone/README.md

 # SnapChat Clone
-A Snapchat clone inspired from Sunny Sangha's Youtube video.
+A Snapchat clone inspired from Sunny Sangha's Youtube [video](https://www.youtube.com/watch?v=1kGISk5ft2w).
+I Changed the Style to my own liking and also made the website responsive.

+#### Click [Here](https://snapchat-clone-ffea1.web.app/) to see the live Demo
+#### Also give a ⭐ if you like the Project

 ### Features
 * Upload Snaps directly by Taking photo from Camera